 How we Report

 All students are taught a knowledge-rich curriculum and this is reflected in all class assessments.
-Teachers assess using low stakes quizzes, whole class questions and answers, formal end of term assessments and reading tests etc.
+Teachers assess using low stakes quizzes, whole class questions and answers, in some subjects more formal end of term assessments take place along side reading and maths tests.

 All students are assessed on a 5 point scale: